Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: INTRODUCTION

-In the PINN framework, the term ``physics-informed" mainly refers to imposing PDE residuals in the loss or likelihood functions to regularize/drive DNN training.
-However, it remains unclear how to leverage physics-induced bias, i.e., (partially) known governing equations, to inform the \emph{learning architecture design}, which is the focus of this work.
-Recent studies have revealed the connection between neural network structures and ordinal/partial differential equations (ODEs/PDEs)~\cite{haber2017stable,lu2018beyond,rousseau2020residual,ruthotto2020deep,chamberlain2021grand,eliasof2021pde}.
+In the realm of PINN framework, the term "physics-informed" generally denotes the incorporation of PDE residuals into the loss or likelihood functions to guide or constrain DNN training.
+Despite this development, the question of how to effectively use physics-inductive bias—i.e., (partially) known governing equations—to inform the learning architecture design remains an intriguing, relatively unexplored area.
+The primary focus of this paper is to address this issue.
+Recent studies have revealed the deep-rooted relationship between neural network structures and ordinal/partial differential equations (ODEs/PDEs)~\cite{haber2017stable,lu2018beyond,rousseau2020residual,ruthotto2020deep,chamberlain2021grand,eliasof2021pde}.
 For example, Lu et al.~\cite{lu2018beyond} bridged deep convolutional network architectures and numerical differential equations.
-Chen et al.~\cite{chen2018neural} showed that the residual networks (ResNets)~\cite{he2016deep} can be interpreted as the explicit Euler discretization of an ODE, while ODEs can be used to formulate the continuous residual connection with infinite depths, known as the NeuralODE~\cite{gholami2019anode}.
+Chen et al.~\cite{chen2018neural} showed that the residual networks (ResNets)~\cite{he2016deep} can be interpreted as the explicit Euler discretization of an ODE, and ODEs can be used to formulate the continuous residual connection with infinite depths, known as the NeuralODE~\cite{gholami2019anode}.
 Motivated by differential equations, novel deep learning architectures have been recently developed in the computer science community, e.g., new convolutional ResNets guided by parabolic and hyperbolic PDEs~\cite{ruthotto2020deep}, GRAND as a graph network motivated by diffusion equations~\cite{chamberlain2021grand}, and PDE-GCN motivated by hyperbolic PDEs to improve over-smooth issues in deep graph learning~\cite{eliasof2021pde}.
 However, these studies mainly aimed to develop generic DNN architectures with some desired features by utilizing specific properties of certain PDEs (e.g., diffusion, dispersion, etc.), and the designed neural networks are not necessarily used to learn the physical processes governed by those PDEs.
-In this paper, we are interested in the design of novel learning architectures for predicting spatiotemporal dynamics by preserving their governing PDEs in the discrete forms as convolution operations.
-This study explores PIDL in novel learning architecture design, along the line of differentiable programming ($\partial$P), which is a generic concept of extending DNNs to more general computer programs that can be trained in the same way as deep learning models do~\cite{innes2019differentiable}.
-In general, a $\partial$P model is formulated by marrying DNNs with a fully differentiable physics-based solver, and thus the gradients can be back-propagated through the entire hybrid neural solver based on automatic differentiation (AD) or discrete adjoint methods.
-Relevant works include universal differential equations (UDE)~\cite{rackauckas2020universal}, NeuralPDE~\cite{sun2020neupde}, and others, where DNNs are formulated within a differentiable PDE solver for physics-based modeling.
-In particular, this idea has been recently explored in predictive modeling of rigid body dynamics~\cite{hochlehnert2021learning,heiden2021neuralsim}, epidemic dynamics~\cite{hackenberg2021using}, and fluid dynamics~\cite{kochkov2021machine,belbute2020combining,um2020solver}.
-These studies imply great promise of incorporating physics-induced prior (i.e., PDE) into DNN architectures.
+An attempt was made by Shi et al.~\cite{shi2020finite} to learn PDE-governed dynamics by limiting trainable parameters of CNN using finite difference operators.
+Despite being a novel attempt, the approach is still purely data-driven without effectively utilizing governing PDEs.